Valuation Guide

 If you want to skip the comparison work entirely, get your 409A report free — expert sign-off for IRS safe harbor is just $499, and you can review your full draft before committing.

-Why Provider Selection Matters More Than You Think
+Why Does Provider Selection Matter More Than You Think?

 The 409A valuation services guide covers what a standard engagement includes.
 This article covers how to evaluate whether a specific provider delivers those services at a quality level appropriate for your situation.

-The 5 Dimensions of a 409A Valuation Providers Comparison
+What Are the 5 Dimensions of a 409A Valuation Providers Comparison?

 We will examine each dimension in depth, including what good looks like versus common red flags.

 What does not justify a large premium is the business model of the provider.
-Enterprise firms charge more primarily because of their overhead structure and brand positioning, not because their reports are inherently more defensible for standard engagements.
+Enterprise firms charge more primarily because of their overhead structure and brand positioning.
 For a seed or Series A company with a standard capital structure, paying $6,000 to an enterprise firm produces the same safe harbor outcome as paying $499 to a software-enabled platform — you are paying for the brand, not the methodology.

-409A valuation turnaround time matters operationally.
-Every day you are waiting for a completed report is a day you cannot grant stock options — and if you have a hiring push or an upcoming board meeting where grants are scheduled, delays create real problems.
+Turnaround time is an operational risk factor, not merely a convenience.
+Every day waiting for a completed report is a day you cannot grant stock options — and if you have a hiring push or an upcoming board meeting where grants are scheduled, delays create real problems.

 Standard turnaround benchmarks in 2026 are: